 In Fluent Forms, you can create multiple options for a specific query with the multiple-choice field.
-For instance, this field gives you an opportunity to build
+For instance, this field allows you to build

-It is the process in which you are given a list of answers and you have to choose the correct one.
+It is the process in which you are given a list of answers and have to choose the correct one.
 Or you can choose multiple correct items at a time.